 Unfortunately, reality has been far from my dream.
 For years Roman and I struggled to raise a family and make ends meet.

 We lived through two major recessions and watched real estate and financial markets crash.
 We lost some of our investments, but we did well in other areas.
-We made some mistakes, but we learned a lot from our own experience.
+We made some mistakes, but we learned a lot from our experiences.

 I never shied away from financial conversations.
 For years I have been reading anything from personal finance to real estate investment books.
 I gained my knowledge from attending financial seminars and became a member of a real estate investment club.
 I learned how to invest in stock and real estate markets.
 I like to manage our family’s retirement and investment accounts.
 Over the years we made some good investments in rental properties.